 Softball Season Recap

-- The Belles won at least half of their games for the eleventh consecutive season, and the team made their eighth appearance in the top-four MIAA Tournament.
+- The Belles won at least half of their games for the twelfth consecutive season, and the team made their ninth appearance in the top-four MIAA Tournament.

-- Cassie Young was named MIAA Most Valuable Player as she, Jamie Young, and Morgan Raymer were All-MIAA selections.
+- Cassie Young was named MIAA Most Valuable Player as she, Jamie Young, Morgan Raymer, and Makenzie Duncan were All-MIAA selections.

 - Both Youngs were tabbed All-Region by the NFCA for the second consecutive season.